Employment & Labor Law

 For employees, experiencing sexual harassment can be a traumatic experience, especially if the harasser is a supervisor.
 Most employers have a complaint reporting system in place to protect employees against sexual harassment or discrimination in the workplace.
 Therefore, it is imperative that you place your employer on notice by following the proper complaint procedures.
 Employment laws protect employees that bring a good faith complaint of sexual harassment or discrimination from retaliation.

 McDonald & Kloth, LLC has successfully represented both employers and employees in sexual harassment claims.
-If you have experienced sexual harassment in the workplace or have received a complaint of sexual harassment, contact us immediately.
+Learn more about how we can help with sexual harassment in the workplace.

 Retaliation occurs when an employer subjects an employee to an adverse employment action (for example, termination, demotion, failure to promote, transfer, reduction in pay or benefits, etc.) because that employee either has engaged in protected activity.
 The term “protected activity” generally refers to a situation where an employee: (i) complains of and/or reports discrimination or harassment in the workplace aimed at him/her, (ii) complains of and/or reports discrimination or harassment in the workplace aimed at another person, (iii) filing a charge with the U.S. Equal Employment Opportunity Commission or the equivalent state administrative agency (Department of Workforce Development – Equal Rights Division in Wisconsin; Department of Human Rights in Illinois), and (iv) whistleblowing.

 If you believe you have been the victim of retaliation in the workplace, contact the employment attorneys at McDonald & Kloth, LLC.
-Our attorneys have extensive experience representing both employees and employers in retaliation cases.
+Learn more about how we can help with workplace retaliation.

 Disability Discrimination Laws